Please view our updated COVID-19 Guidelines here.

 Each audition will be different based on the type of show, the cast needed, and the director’s requirements.
 Therefore, you will need to check the specific Audition Call for each specific production you are interested in.
-Audition requirements will be posted on our website.
-You may want to consider taking our Audition Prep Workshop offered before most auditions.
+Audition requirements will be posted on the audition page of our website.
 If you have further questions regarding auditions, please contact Vanessa Weber.

 Do I have to take SCCT Theatre Arts Conservatory classes in order to audition?

-Contrary to popular belief, you are not required to take SCCT classes in order to audition or be cast in a production.
-We do, however, encourage participating in theatre arts’ training.
+Not at all!
+You are not required to take SCCT classes in order to audition or be cast in a production.
+We do, however, encourage participating in theatre training.
 It’s like any other form of training.
 It takes practice to hone the craft – the more you do it, the better you get.

 What do I wear to auditions?

 Always dress neatly and comfortably for auditions.
 Typically the Audition Call will offer further instructions based on the type of production.
 For instance, a musical will almost certainly have dancing and part of auditioning for a musical will include learning a short dance and performing.
 In this case you would want to wear comfortable clothing and appropriate shoes that will allow you to move.
 Skirts/dresses and open toed shoes are not recommended.

 How do I know if I am cast for a SCCT production after an audition?